-Although there are numerous reasons that car accidents are a frequent occurrence on the road today, distracted driving seems to be one of the most prominent reasons—and something that continues to grow as a threat to motorists’ safety.
-Distracted driving is a general term that is used to refer to any activity that takes a driver’s attention away from the road and prevents them from being able to operate the vehicle safely.
-In many cases, someone who caused a distracted driving accident will say that they never saw the plaintiff or their vehicle because everything “happened so fast.”
-While car accident cases may seem straightforward, there can be challenges when it comes to proving what the defendant was doing and how this caused the crash.
-Providence distracted driving accident lawyer David Tapalian has assisted many victims with seeking justice after a preventable crash, and he is ready to assist you.Establishing Liability for a Distracted Driving Accident
+Although there are plenty of reasons car crashes are a frequent occurrence on the road today, distracted driving is one of the most prominent causes of auto accidents in Rhode Island and one that continues to grow as a threat to motorists’ safety.
+Distracted driving is a general term used to refer to any activity that takes a driver’s attention away from the road and prevents them from being able to operate the vehicle safely.
+Whatever the distraction, a driver not fully focused on the road is a great danger to themselves and others and contributes to the approximately 3,000 deaths related to distracted driving crashes in the U.S. each year.Common Causes of Distracted Driving

-A distracted driving crash usually leads to a personal injury claim, which requires the plaintiff to establish that the defendant acted negligently and that this negligence was the direct and foreseeable cause of the damages that the plaintiff suffered.
-Negligence is a legal doctrine that varies somewhat according to the circumstances, but it generally requires each of us to operate a vehicle with the same level of care and skill that a reasonable person would use while behind the wheel.
-Unsurprisingly, this includes complying with all applicable traffic laws and regulations.
+Typically, a crash caused by a distracted motorist leads to a personal injury claim.
+This requires the plaintiff, the injured person, to establish that the defendant, the person who caused the crash, acted negligently and that this negligence was the direct and foreseeable cause of the damages that the plaintiff suffered.
+Negligence is a legal doctrine that varies somewhat according to the circumstances, but it generally requires each driver to operate a vehicle with the same level of care and skill that a reasonable person would use while behind the wheel.
+This includes complying with all applicable traffic laws and regulations.

 The lawsuit does not end with showing that the defendant was careless.
 Once the plaintiff proves that the defendant was distracted while driving, they must draw a causal connection between this distraction and how the accident occurred.
 For example, if the defendant was reading a text message and failed to notice that a traffic light had turned red, a head-on collision or a side-impact collision with another vehicle that had the right-of-way to enter that intersection would be a plausible outcome of this distracted activity.

 An accident reconstruction expert can help explain to the jury how the accident happened and how the injuries that you sustained were foreseeable results of the crash.
-If causation is established, the plaintiff must support any damages that they are claiming in the lawsuit with documentation, such as receipts, medical bills, missed paychecks, or other injury-related items.Retain a Distracted Driving Accident Lawyer in Providence or Surrounding Areas
+If causation is established, the plaintiff must support any damages that they are claiming in the lawsuit with documentation, such as receipts, medical bills, missed paychecks, or other injury-related items.Contact a Car Accident Lawyer After a Distracted Driving Accident in Rhode Island

-If you or someone in your family has been injured in a car accident involving distracted driving, you may be entitled to compensation.
-At Tapalian Law, our legal professionals are ready to provide you with the dedicated and compassionate representation that you deserve.
-You should not let a careless driver get away with a serious mistake.
-With experience representing clients in Rhode Island and Massachusetts from offices in Providence and Seekonk, motor vehicle collision lawyer David Tapalian provides a free consultation so that you can understand more about your legal rights and how he can assist you.
-Call us now at 401-552-5000 or contact us online to get started on discussing your case with a Providence distracted driving accident attorney.
+If you or someone in your family has been injured in a car accident caused by a distracted driver, you may be entitled to compensation for your damages including hospital bills, medical expenses, lost wages, vehicle repairs, and pain and suffering.
+At Tapalian Law, our RI and MA personal injury professionals are ready to provide you with the dedicated and compassionate representation that you deserve.
+You should not suffer from the actions of a careless driver that made a serious mistake; they need to be held accountable for your physical, financial, and emotional losses.
+With decades of experience representing clients in Rhode Island and Massachusetts from offices in Providence, Warwick, and Seekonk, Car Accident Attorney David Tapalian provides a free consultation so you can understand more about your legal rights and how he can assist you.
+Call Tapalian Law now at 401-552-5000 or contact us online to discuss your case.